sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 σ = "This is the greek letter sigma"
 ```

 Note that we mentioned double quotes `""` and not single quotes `''`.
-This is because unlike Python, single quotes are used to define **characters** and not strings.
+This is because, unlike Python, single quotes are used to define **characters** and not strings.
 We'll discuss character objects in a moment.

 ##### **Code**
 ```Julia